pdstools.explanations.ExplanationsUtils

 get_list(context_infos=None, with_partition_col=False):

-Returns a List[ContextInfo] containing unique contexts If with_partition_col is True, includes the partition column.
+Returns a list[ContextInfo] containing unique contexts If with_partition_col is True, includes the partition column.
 If context_infos is None, returns the full unique contexts, else filtered by the context Eg. without partition column: [

 {“pyChannel”: “channel1”, “pyDirection”: “direction1”, …}, {“pyChannel”: “channel1”, “pyDirection”: “direction2”, …},